ironBankNetwork-Developers/go-IRON/README.md

 After it is successfully compiled, copy it so user can access it from any location of the machine (MacOS).

     cp build/bin/iron /usr/local/bin

+In case this doesn't work, just copy and paste the entire path to the iron instance and run this command:

+    cp <entire path to iron in your system> /usr/local/bin

 ## Running iron